michael-weems/mpv-playlists/README.md

 # Video Playlist CLI

 A simple CLI tool to generate playlists from directories and save off configuration options for playing videos via `mpv`.
 Written in `python` specifically so my buddy can understand it.
+But also some `bash` because why not.

-There are two components to this: downloading and playlist management. `dl` is a convenience bash-script for downloading videos. `play.py` is a convenience python script for running `mpv` with your own configuration options.
+There are a few components to this: downloading and playlist management. `dl` is a convenience bash-script for downloading videos. `play.py` is a convenience python script for running `mpv` with your own configuration options. `to720p` take a directory of mp4 videos (videos), and outputs a directory of those videos converted to 720p (videos-720p).

 ## Installation